-Author: Anna Villarroya, Victoria Ateca-Amestoy
+Author: Anna Villarroya in cooperation with Victoria Ateca-Amestoy

 The development of democratic cultural policies in Spain cannot be understood without an awareness of the long dictatorship period between 1939 and 1975.
 The victory of the Nationalists in the Civil War of 1936 to 1939 ushered in the dictatorship of General Franco.
 In a first period, academies and cultural institutions were purged, and many scientists and artists were exiled abroad.
 The Press Act of 1938 imposed censorship and state monopoly control over information.
 The single political party controlled a powerful press and propaganda machine.
 The official culture of Francoism combined fervent nationalism with equally fervent Catholicism.
 Its artistic predilection was for traditional styles.
 It appealed to Spain's imperialist past and expounded at great length on the brotherhood of the Spanish-speaking people.
 A good deal of the institutionalisation of regional cultures was undone, and the social use of Peninsular languages other than Spanish was pushed aside.
 "Evasion culture", comprising football, bullfighting, film, radio, popular fiction and gossip magazines, provided the government with instruments for social integration and the maintenance of political unawareness.